arturom/search-analysis/README.md

 Below are the most-permisive `elasticsearch.yaml` settings.
 Do not use these values in a production cluster.

-Disabling ssl might not necessary if you don't intend to clone, build, and host this repo locally.
+Disabling ssl might not be necessary if you don't intend to clone, build, and host this repo locally.

 ```
 xpack.security.http.ssl: